An Orange from Jaffa

 An Orange from Jaffa is a 2024 short film written and directed by Mohammed Almughanni.
-The Palestinian-Polish-French co-production film is about Mohammed, a young Palestinian, embarks on a tense journey to cross an Israeli checkpoint with a temporary Polish residence card.
-After being turned down by other drivers, Farouk, a well-meaning taxi driver, offers him a ride.
-However, they soon encounter severe trouble when the checkpoint authorities discover Mohammed’s previous failed attempt to cross.
+The Palestinian-Polish-French co-production film is about Mohammed, a young Palestinian who tries to cross an Israeli checkpoint using a temporary Polish residence card.
+After being turned down by other drivers, Farouk, a well-meaning taxi driver, offers him a ride but he runs into trouble when his previous attempt to enter Israel is discovered.

 An Orange from Jaffa, winner of Grand Prix at the 46th Clermont-Ferrand International Short Film Festival, was shortlisted for the Best Live Action Short Film at the 97th Academy Awards in December 2024.

 Synopsis

 Theme

-The Jaffa orange serves as a potent symbol of Palestinians' deep connection to their land and the significant losses they have endured.
-In the film, the sharing of a Jaffa orange reaches an emotional peak, encapsulating Palestinian longing and loss without relying on heavy-handed symbolism.
+The Jaffa orange serves as a symbol of Palestinians' connection to the land.
+In the film, sharing a Jaffa orange becomes an emotional moment that encapsulates Palestinian longing and loss.

 Content

-Mohammed, a young Palestinian student who is trying to get to Jaffa, sets out on a stressful journey to cross an Israeli checkpoint using a temporary Polish residence card.
-Despite being refused by other drivers, he finally gets a ride from Farouk, a kind-hearted taxi driver.
-However, they face significant trouble when the checkpoint authorities discover Mohammed’s earlier failed attempt to cross.
-The film vividly portrays the harsh reality of living under occupation and the personal toll it takes.
+Mohammed, a young Palestinian student who is trying to get to Jaffa, sets out to cross an Israeli checkpoint using a temporary Polish residence card.
+He finally gets a ride with a taxi driver named Farouk.
+However, the checkpoint authorities discover that Mohammed's entry into Israel been denied before, and refuse to let him through.
+The film vividly portrays the toll of living under occupation.